Western Australia Police Force: Convict period

 After convicts started arriving in the colony in 1849, the police acquired the duties of registering and supervising ticket-of-leave men.
 By 1870, after transportation had ceased, some 1,244 ticket-of-leave men had to be supervised by 146 police employees.

 Applicants for police service were required to be aged under forty, literate and physically fit.
-Leave was difficult to obtain and officers were not to appear in public when out of uniform.
+Leave was difficult to obtain for officers and officers were not to appear in public when out of uniform.
 Until the end of the nineteenth century, the monthly pay day was marked by a parade with band.

 A Criminal Investigation Department was set up in 1873, although two detectives had been sent out from Britain in 1854.
 A fingerprint bureau was set up in 1902.